moby/moby/docs/reference/api/docker_remote_api_v1.19.md

 The build is canceled if the client drops the connection by quitting or being killed.

-Query Parameters:
+**Query parameters**:

--   **dockerfile** - Path within the build context to the `Dockerfile`.
-This is ignored if `remote` is specified and points to an external `Dockerfile`.
+-   **dockerfile** - Path within the build context to the Dockerfile.
+This is ignored if `remote` is specified and points to an individual filename.
 -   **t** – Repository name (and optionally a tag) to be applied to the resulting image in case of success.
 -   **remote** – A Git repository URI or HTTP/HTTPS context URI.
 If the